 Below are the methods that seemed to help most, opthalmologist-advised and through my own research.

-[Note: Please do your own additional research and consult with your doctor if you’re unsure.
+[IMPORTANT: Please do your own additional research and consult with your doctor if you’re unsure.
 I do not give exact dosages or distributions because every situation is different.
 These suggestions are based on our experience, not official medical research.
-I compiled them because it took a lot of time and frustration to find 3 things that finally helped clear up his chalazions.]
+I compiled them because it took a lot of time and frustration to find 3 things that finally seemed to help clear up his chalazions.]

 Persistent cleaning with baby shampoo.